 Growing insect-repelling plants

 A good and natural method to get reduce ticks in your yard is growing bug-repelling plants.
-Insect-repelling plants give off a strong odor which ticks and other parasites don’t like.
+Insect-repelling plants give off a strong odor that ticks and other parasites don’t like.
 These plants help to create an environment that is “unpleasant” for ticks to live in.

 Ticks reproduce faster in moist and damp environments.
 So, overwatering should be avoided.
-Reduce dark and shady place by trimming trees and bushes.
+Reduce dark and shady places by trimming trees and bushes.

 Bring out Beneficial Nematodes

-Soil containing these beneficial Nematodes can be purchased.
-It is simple and safe to apply, just needs to be mixed with water and be sprayed around the yard to increase the number of natural nematodes and help reduce unwanted pests.
+Soil containing these Beneficial Nematodes can be purchased.
+It is simple and safe to apply as it just needs to be mixed with water and be sprayed around the yard to increase the number of natural nematodes and help reduce unwanted pests.
 Read this post for more info on nematodes